dsambrano/good_coding_practices/git.md

 ```

 but again, if you don't want to you can just install the github command line tools from there [website](https://cli.github.com).
-Once done you will need to set everything up with `git auth login` and follow the on screen prompt
+Once done you will need to set everything up with `gh auth login` and follow the on screen prompt

 <!-- ```
 gh auth login